At the J. Allen Knox Radiation Therapy Center at Iredell Memorial Hospital, we treat cancer with the latest technology for the best chance of a cure.

 - TrueBeam rotates around the patient to deliver a prescribed radiation dose from nearly any angle.

-- An accessory called a multileaf collimator (or MLC) is what shapes the beam.
-It has 120 computer-controlled "leaves" or "fingers" that create apertures of different shapes and sizes.
+- An accessory called a multileaf collimator (or MLC) shapes the beam.
+It has 120 computer-controlled leaves or fingers that create apertures of different shapes and sizes.
 The leaves sculpt the beam to match the 3D shape of the tumor.
 These can move and change during treatment to target the tumor and minimize dose to the surrounding healthy tissue.

-- Real-time imaging tools allow clinicians to "see" the tumor they are about to treat.
+- Real-time imaging tools allow our radiation therapy team to see the tumor they are about to treat.
 This gives them confidence, and they can target tumors with accuracy measured in millimeters.

-- TrueBeam can be used for many forms of advanced treatment techniques including image-guided radiotherapy (IGRT), intensity-modulated radiotherapy (IMRT) and RapidArc® radiotherapy technology.
+- TrueBeam can be used for many advanced treatment techniques, including image-guided radiotherapy (IGRT), intensity-modulated radiotherapy (IMRT) and RapidArc® radiotherapy technology.
 Because of this, patients can receive the treatment that is best suited for their specific clinical circumstances.

 TrueBeam radiotherapy is not appropriate for all cancers.
 Serious side effects, including fatigue and skin irritation, can occur.
 Treatment times may vary.
 Ask your doctor if TrueBeam treatment is right for you.

-Technology such as Volumetric Modulated Arc Therapy (VMAT) system keeps Iredell Memorial's Radiation Therapy Center on the cutting edge of cancerous tumor treatment.
+Technology such as VMAT keeps Iredell Memorial on the cutting edge of cancer treatment.

 The main advantages of VMAT are precision and speed.
-VMAT focuses the radiation on the tumor while protecting healthy tissues.
-VMAT treatment is completed in less than two minutes.
-Faster treatments improve the accuracy of radiation delivery, in addition to improving patient convenience and quality of life.
+VMAT focuses the radiation on the tumor while protecting healthy tissues, and treatment is completed in less than two minutes.
+Faster treatments improve the accuracy of radiation delivery while improving patient convenience and quality of life.

-VMAT uses photons (W-rays) generated by a medical linear accelerator.
-Very small beams with varying intensities are aimed at a tumor and then rotated 360 degrees around the patient.
+VMAT aims very small beams with varying intensities at a tumor and then rotates them 360 degrees around the patient.
 This results in attacking the target in a complete three-dimensional manner.
-VMAT beams can be as small as 2.5 x 5 millimeters.
-That's the size of a pencil tip!
-The idea is to deliver the maximum dose of radiation to the cancerous tumor while reducing the amount of healthy tissue affected.
-During the course of a single 360 rotation by our state-of-the-art Varian TrueBeam linear accelerator, a complete treatment is delivered.
+VMAT beams can be as small as a pencil tip!